Cate-Lukner/csc221/midterm/README.md

 mkdir dir1 dir2 dir3 dir4 dir5 dir6 dir7 dir8 dir9
 ```

-To move each of the files by their last digit into their respect directories, I created a BASH file titled move\_files.sh and it contained the following loop:
+To move each of the files by their last digit into their respective directories, I created a BASH file titled move\_files.sh and it contained the following loop:
 ```bash
 #!/bin/bash